 How can boundaries and consequences help both you and your loved one find recovery and healing?

 What are some consequences that can be enforced if your loved one crosses a boundary?

 How can you appropriately respond to a loved one who repeatedly fails to respect boundaries you set?

-Doing What We Can to Preserve the Relationship
+Doing What We Can to Preserve Our Relationships

-The pain we feel as a result of our loved one’s addiction may seem unbearable.
+The pain we feel as a result of our loved ones' choices may seem unbearable.
 We may find ourselves wondering, “How long can I keep on enduring this?”
-At times, the only option for relief may seem to be to separate ourselves from our loved ones or even end our relationship with them.
+At times, the only option for relief may seem to be to separate ourselves from our loved ones or even end our relationships with them.
 On the other hand, we should make every reasonable effort to preserve our family relationships.

 “In today’s world, where Satan’s aggression against the family is so prevalent, parents must do all they can to fortify and defend their families” (“What Matters Most Is What Lasts Longest,” Ensign or Liahona, Nov.
 2005, 42, 43).

 We should seek the Lord’s direction and strength to sustain us while we strive to know His will regarding our family relationships.